Death and state funeral of Michael I of Romania: Funeral

 His body was transferred from Bucharest to Curtea de Argeș with the help of a funeral train, the Royal Train, and a repainted domestic-traffic carriage, being led by a diesel locomotive.
 His funeral is stated to have been one of the largest in Romania, with almost a million Romanians flocking to the capital to pay their respects and watch the funeral, with it being comparable to the one of Corneliu Coposu in 1995.

-Days of 14, 15 and 16 December were declared as national mourning days.

 A copy of the Steel Crown of Romania was placed on the coffin of the late king during the funeral.